doonny/PipeCNN/README.md

 ```
 ./run.exe conv.aocx
 ```
 For users who are using Xilinx's SDx environments, it is recommended to use the IDE instead of makefiles.
-For more detailed user instructions, please refer to the [User Instructions](https://github.com/doonny/PipeCNN/tree/master/documents).
+Currently, only Intel's OpenCL SDK v16.1 and Xilinx's SDAccel v2017.2 are supported.
+Please carefully read the [User Instructions](https://github.com/doonny/PipeCNN/tree/master/documents) before using.

 ## Boards and Performances
 Currently, we use [Intel's OpenCL SDK](https://www.altera.com/products/design-software/embedded-software-developers/opencl/overview.html) v16.1 toolset for compilation of the OpenCL code and implementation of the generated RTL on Altera's FPGAs.
 For Xilinx FPGAs, the [SDAccel](https://www.xilinx.com/products/design-tools/software-zone/sdaccel.html) and [SDSoc](https://www.xilinx.com/products/design-tools/software-zone/sdsoc.html) development environments v2017.2 can be used.
 PipeCNN has been tested and evaluated on the following FPGA boards/platforms.